maddyalj/cs-comp-cons/README.md

 ``` bash
 $ ./test.sh
 ```
 This will run all test files existing in the `tests` directory.
-If the filename contains a string in the format `.e_VALUE.`, it'll run the evaluator on expressions in the `main` function and compare the output with the `VALUE` in filename.
+If the filename contains a string in the format `.e_VALUE.`, it will output the test actual value and expect it to be the same as `VALUE`.

 ## Syntax
 My language uses c-style syntax, inspired by Javascript.